wesbos/vite-mimo/readme.md

 ## Building

-The `build.js` script will crawl your `index.html` for all scripts and stylesheets and then run the build command against each of them.
+The `build.js` script will crawl your `index.html` for all scripts and stylesheets and then pass each of those to the rollup config via the [input](https://rollupjs.org/configuration-options/#input) option.

-Once all have finished, it will merge all the manifest outputs into a single `manifest.json`.

-## Issues

-Currently when I run `node build.js` multiple times, every 6-7 times some of the images and CSS files do not get output into the folder.

-Not sure if this is a race condition - it shouldn't be as I'm using promises for everything.

-Still investigating...